redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 **RTC doesn't start on my computer**

--> Have you tried stock Bizhawk?
-If not, you can grab it over there: http://tasvideos.org/BizHawk.html
+-&gt; Have you tried stock Bizhawk?
+Do note, that as of Bizhawk 2.0, Bizhawk is 64bit only and supports operating systems Windows 7 and upwards.
+As of release 3.0, the RTC is based on Bizhawk version 1.11.9 which can be obtained here: [https://github.com/TASVideos/BizHawk/releases/download/1.11.9/BizHawk-1.11.9.1.zip](https://github.com/TASVideos/BizHawk/releases/download/1.11.9/BizHawk-1.11.9.1.zip)

 Alternatively, the "Start BizHawk without RTC" option will load BizHawk without the Mod.

--> Have you installed the prereqs?
-This is essential for BizHawk to run properly. you can grab those from there too: http://tasvideos.org/BizHawk.html
+-&gt; Have you installed the prereqs?
+This is essential for BizHawk to run properly. you can grab those from there too: [http://tasvideos.org/BizHawk.html](http://tasvideos.org/BizHawk.html)

--> Make sure your computer is decent.
+-&gt; Make sure your computer is decent.
 If it's too old then maybe the rendering options of BizHawk may not work.
 We've seen that problem happen with old Core2Duo chipsets for computers using Internal Graphics.

 ** Why does RTC wants to be allowed in the Windows Firewall?**

 RTC uses networking for a bunch of stuff.
 Here's more details about those:

--> Loopback UDP: Used for the Auto-KillSwitch and External ROM Plugins
+-&gt; Loopback UDP: Used for the Auto-KillSwitch and External ROM Plugins

--> Loopback TCP: Used for Detached Mode (StandaloneRTC communicating with Modded Bizhawk)
+-&gt; Loopback TCP: Used for Detached Mode \(StandaloneRTC communicating with Modded Bizhawk\)

--> TCP: Used for RTC Multiplayer
+-&gt; TCP: Used for RTC Multiplayer

 The features mentioned above WILL NOT WORK if RTC isn't allowed in the firewall.